intelsdi-x/snap-plugin-collector-cinder/README.md

 ### Roadmap
-There isn't a current roadmap for this plugin, but it is in active development.
-As we launch this plugin, we do not have any outstanding requirements for the next release.
+There are few items on current roadmap for this plugin:
+- quotable Cinder resources like backups and consistency groups
+- number of volumes per volume type
+- support for Cinder V1 API

 ## Community Support
 This repository is one of **many** plugins in **snap**, a powerful telemetry framework.
 See the full project at http://github.com/intelsdi-x/snap To reach out to other users, head to the [main framework](https://github.com/intelsdi-x/snap#community-support)